masc-ucsc/livehd/docs/projects.md

 Things that lhd is not:

 * It is not a build/make/bazel alternative.
 It tracks repos, but it has a "toolchain" to decide/select how to run the tools.
-E.g: lhd run may create a makefile and call "make run", but this is hidden.

 * It does not have tons of options.
 The options are in toolchains that can be configured (not in the lhd.toml that should be quite minimal).
 The default is that everything should run in the LiveHD toolchain, but it can be extended to provide new toolchains.

+* It hides some of the bazel complexities for new users, but it allows full bazel scripting to co-exists.

+## HIF CIRCT

+HIF (https://github.com/masc-ucsc/hif) stands for Hardware Interchange Format.
+It is designed to be a efficient binary representation with simple API that allows to have generic graph and tree representations commonly used by hardware tools.
+It is not designer to be a universal format, but rather a storate and traversal format for hardware tools.

+The goal of this project is to create a HIF read/write interface with different MLIR levels in CIRCT.
+This allows to have several tools/passes for simple queries without requiring the whole compiler.

+## HIF Javascript/rust/python

+HIF (https://github.com/masc-ucsc/hif) stands for Hardware Interchange Format.
+It is designed to be a efficient binary representation with simple API that allows to have generic graph and tree representations commonly used by hardware tools.
+It is not designer to be a universal format, but rather a storate and traversal format for hardware tools.

+The goal of this task is to create HIF read/write APIs for popular languages like Python, Javascript, and RUST.

+## HIF Yosys/nextpnr

+Use HIF for Yosys read/write, and read in nextpnr.
+This should allow a faster and more compact interaction between Yosys/nextpnr.
+Also, simplify the structure in nextpnr allowing other tools to interface more easily.

-## mmap_lib projects
+## HIF Tooling

-* mmap_vset finish
-    * iterator: find: returns an iterator  begin/end to allow an iterator
-    * Use contains(key): to make it easy to port back/forth with abseil
-    * Add tests with Node_pin::Compact and Node::Compact
-* mmap_str
-    * Implement class
-    * replace sting_view/string for mmap_lib::str
-    * Replace the string_view storage from mmap_map to use the new mmap_lib::str
-* mmap_vector delete
-* Each structure mmap_vector, mmap_map, mmap_bimap, ... mmap_str should have a test and bench
+HIF (https://github.com/masc-ucsc/hif) stands for Hardware Interchange Format.
+It is designed to be a efficient binary representation with simple API that allows to have generic graph and tree representations commonly used by hardware tools.
+It is not designer to be a universal format, but rather a storate and traversal format for hardware tools.

+LiveHD has 2 HIF interfaces, the tree (LNAST) and the graph (Lgraph).
+Both can read/write HIF format.
+The idea of this project is to expand the hif repository to create some small but useful tools around hif.
+Some projects:

+* hif_diff + hif_patch: Create the equivalent of the diff/patch commands that
+  exist for text but for HIF files.
+Since the HIF files have a more clear structure, some patches changes are more constrained or better understood (IOs and dependences are explicit).

+* hif_tree: Print the HIF hierarchy, somewhat similar to GNU tree but showing the HIF hieararchy.

+* hif_grep: capacity to grep for some tokens and outout a hif file only with those.
+Then a hif_tree/hif_cat can show the contents.

 ## ACT (Async) output

 Once pyrope with Fluid is in the flow, we could use Pyrope to program async designs too.
-It may be interesting to output ACT (https://avlsi.csl.yale.edu/act/doku.php) to interface with AVLSI flow.
+It may be interesting to output ACT.

+(https://avlsi.csl.yale.edu/act/doku.php) to interface with AVLSI flow.
-## New Memoize Map

-Runtime (no persistence) memoization to reduce costly ops.
-Fixed size at compile time, with statistics about hit/miss utilization during DEBUG runs.
-Capacity to enable/disable at compile time if stats change.

-E.g: avoid calling costly Lgraph::open if frequently used.
-Or remember last insertion point in map/vector if just used....

-It should be very fast, and able to notify when not useful so that it can be enable/disabled per use if needed.

 ## Verilog input with a slang 2 LNAST pass